Skip to content

 Lab 005 - Facts

-• Ansible facts are “Ansible Scripts” and are one of the building blocks of Ansible.
+• Ansible facts are essentially “Ansible Scripts” and constitute one of the building blocks of Ansible.

-• Ansible facts are data related to your remote systems, including operating systems, IP addresses, attached filesystems, and more.
+• Ansible facts are data corresponding to your remote systems, which includes operating systems, IP addresses, attached filesystems, and more.

-• Ansible facts are gathered about target nodes (host nodes to be configured) and returned back to controller nodes.
+• Ansible facts are gathered, and relate to target nodes (host nodes to be configured).
+They are returned back to the controller node.

-You can view facts of a remote machine by running:
+• You can view facts of a remote machine by running the following command:

 ansible all -m setup